 Business world is an intense and competitive field.
 An MBA Finance degree can help develop skills that can be used in a number of situations.
 In a dramatic shift versus a decade ago, finance jobs are as much in-demand as roles in technology sector or other domains.
 MBA graduates in Finance are proving that they can make a difference as leaders in many different industries.
-This article lists top courses after MBA finance that students can take up to enhance their finance career.
+Yet, many still have the question of what to do after MBA to enhance their career.
+Which is why this article lists the top courses after MBA finance that students can take up.

 Any list does involve a certain bit of subjectivity and thus it will never be perfect.
 Despite all this, one must attempt to create a list.
 After all, a list helps us in the simplest way to know why we decide to take a certain action.

 The list is a series of technical skills and practical expertise which are not covered fully in an MBA program These courses after MBA finance will definitely add to your learning

 - Company Secretary: Involved in creating policies for the company, maintaining legal records, taking care of public issues, managing mergers and acquisition related activities.
 Primarily the mediator between the management and the board of directors.
 If you’re in India, you can do this part time and can enroll any time of the year.
 Click here to get started as a Company Secretary.